resxpect/resxpect-protocol/docs/overview.md

 A typical RESXPECT agreement follows:

-**Agreement → Funding → Start Work → Evidence → Review → Completion / Dispute**
+**Agreement → Funding → Start Work → Evidence → Review → Completion**

 Successful completion can contribute to a participant's reputation.